alexzhang-dev/colid/README.md

 Toggle given boolean value/Accessor

-> NOTICE: solid cannot notify upstream dependencies when you change the upstream ref value, so you need to provide `upstreamSetter` to notify upstream value if necessary.
+> NOTICE: solid cannot notify upstream dependencies when you change the downstream ref value, so you need to provide `upstreamSetter` to notify upstream value if necessary.

 ```tsx
 import { useToggle } from '@colid/core'